 SOUTH WEST ENGLAND:

-Britain’s ‘West Country’; the South West of England, has been a hugely popular rural escape for city folk for decades now, with a great range of quality B&B farmstays and self catering farmhouses to choose from.
+Britain’s ‘West Country’; the South West of England, has been a hugely popular rural escape for city folk for decades now, with a good range of quality B&B farm stays and self catering farm cottages to choose from, with farm holidays in Devon being particularly popular.
 Some will contest that this tourism boom has diluted some of the region’s authenticity though, and along with it its reputation as one of the most traditional and deeply rural parts of England.
-But in our opinion it has managed, for the most part, to hold on to much natural charm, a charm you’ll find abundant in its welcoming farmstays.
+But in our opinion it has managed, for the most part, to hold on to much natural charm, a charm you’ll find abundant in its welcoming farm stays.

 A few days spent travelling from the famous Stonehenge in Wiltshire to the East, on through the wildly beautiful moorlands of Dartmoor and Exmoor and eventually down to where the proud Celtic province of Cornwall tumbles into the sea will be days well spent.